Take your legs out of hiding

 If you’re one of the estimated 30 million Americans1 with venous disease, you’re not alon

 The good news is that thanks to Asclera® (pronounced uh-SKLAIR-uh), you may no longer need to feel self-conscious about showing your legs due to spider veins.
 Asclera® is an FDA-approved treatment used in a procedure called sclerotherapy.
-It’s administered in-office by a healthcare provider to treat two types of veins in the lower extremities
+It’s administered in-office at Bel Viso Medical Spa by a healthcare provider to treat two types of veins in the lower extremities.

 The Asclera® procedure